Hannibal (2001 film): Music

 Ridley Scott worked very closely with composer Hans Zimmer, during post-production on Hannibal.
 Scott believes the music to a film is as important as dialogue—"It is the final adjustment to the screenplay, being able to also adjust the performance of the actors in fact."
-Zimmer and Scott sat in during the editing process with editor Pietro Scalia to discuss scenes in the film and "not music".
-Zimmer used a symphony orchestra for the opera sequence, but would mostly use what he described as a "very odd orchestra ... only cellos and basses all playing at the extreme ends of their range."
-This was done to emphasise the character of Lecter.
-He explains: "Anthony's character is for me somebody at the extreme range of whatever is humanly imaginable somehow."
-Zimmer also did not want the score to sound like a "modern day orchestra".
+Zimmer, and Scott sat in during the editing process with editor Pietro Scalia to discuss scenes in the film and "not music".

 The character Mason Verger had his own theme, which become more "perverted" as the film progressed, according to Zimmer.
-Dante's sonnet was put to music by Zimmer and Patrick Cassidy titled Vide cor Meum for the opera scene in Florence.
+Dante's sonnet was put to music by Patrick Cassidy titled Vide cor Meum for the opera scene in Florence.
 Tracksounds.com wrote positively of Zimmer's score.
 "Zimmer truly crafts a score worthy of most fans' full attention ... the classical elements, and yes, even the monologue combine to make this an intense listening experience."
 In a poll by British Classic FM listeners to find the greatest film soundtrack of all time, Hannibal ranked at No. 59.
 Strauss's The Blue Danube is also played at several points in the film.